laravel-enso/documentation/docs/packages/form-builder.md

 - although in most common scenarios you can give all the required configuration in the template file, the `Form` class has fluent helper functions for setting/overriding most attributes
-- a `VueForm` component needs to be included in the view/page/parent component, taking the form-builder's resulting object as parameter
+- a `VueForm` component needs to be included in the view/page/parent component, taking as parameter the URI path used to obtain the form-builder's resulting object
-- a `VueFormSs` (ss stands for server-side) component should be included in the view/page/parent component, taking the route params needed to make the ajax request and fetch the form configuration
+- an `EnsoForm` component should be included in the view/page/parent component, taking the URI path needed to make the ajax request and fetch the form configuration.
+Acts like a wrapper for the `VueForm` within the Enso ecosystem

 ## Installation Steps